 PECR are the Privacy and Electronic Communications Regulations, which are derived from European law, and complement the General Data Protection Regulation (GDPR).

-new Regulation is not yet agreed and for the time being, PECR continues to
+In time, the EU will replace the e-privacy Directive with a new e-privacy Regulation, modernised to work alongside the GDPR.
+However, the new Regulation is not yet agreed and for the time being, PECR continues to apply alongside the GDPR.

 The PECR provide more specific rules on:

-Marketing calls, emails, texts and faxes
+- Marketing calls, emails, texts and faxes

-Cookies (and similar technologies)
+- Cookies (and similar technologies)

-Keeping communications services secure
+- Keeping communications services secure

-data, itemised billing, line identification, and directory listings
+- Customer privacy as regards traffic and location data, itemised billing, line identification, and directory listings

 Therefore, if your activities include any of the above, then the PECR affect you.

 What does this mean for email marketing?

 There are two types of situations which arise here.
 Using corporate email addresses, and personal corporate email addresses.

 For further information of the PECR, please visit the ICO website.